 Entrust Energy Does Not Charge Unnecessary Fees

 You have finally found the Texas electricity provider that is right for you.
 We are going to save you money and lower your electric bill prices.
 How will you know if you are saving money on your electricity bill?
 That’s easy!
 Find an old bill from your previous electric company and notice that they probably charged you customer care fees, minimum usage fees or fees to pay your bill online.
-Then look at your Entrust Energy bill - there are no unnecessary monthly customer fees or base charges!
+Then look at your Entrust Energy bill - there are no customer care or minimum usage fees!

 Transparency and honesty are important to us.
 At Entrust Energy, we stand by our promise to provide you with cheap electricity and reputable customer service while avoiding all unnecessary and hidden fees.